SCUBroncoSec/BroncoCTF-2024-Public/README.md

 ## Contributing to this repo

-If you have write-ups, please add then to the Write-Ups Folder under your a folder with your team/GitHub username.
+If you have write-ups, please add then to the writeups folder under your a folder with your team/GitHub username.
 Or add a link via the writeups.md

 Other PRs will not be merged.